-''' The Broker's name must match the actual broker name in the broker config.
-THIS IS NOT THE BROKER HOSTNAME WHICH IS CONFIGURED IN ducc.broker.hostname.
-This is the internal name of the broker, used to locate Broker's MBean in JMX Registry.
+The Broker's name must match the actual broker name in the broker config.

+This is the internal name of the broker, used to locate Broker's MBean in # JMX Registry.
 It is NOT related to any node name.
-When using the ActiveMQ distribution supplied with DUCC it should always be set to localhost. ducc.broker.name=localhost The Broker's jmx port.
+When using the ActiveMQ # distribution supplied with DUCC it should always be set to localhost. ducc.broker.name=localhost

+''' The Broker's jmx port.
 This is the port used to make JMX connections to the broker.
 This should only be changed by administrators familiar with ActiveMQ configuration. ducc.broker.jmx.port=1100 If set to true, DUCC will start and stop the ActiveMQ broker as part of its normal start/stop scripting. ducc.broker.automanage = true This is the ActiveMQ credentials file used to authenticate DUCC daemons with the broker. ducc.broker.credentials.file=${ducc.private.resources}/ducc-broker-credentials.properties This sets the heap size for the broker. ducc.broker.memory.options = -Xmx1G This is the ActiveMQ configuration file to use.
-The path must be specified relative to the ActiveMQ installation directory. ducc.broker.configuration = conf/activemq-ducc.xml This names the location where ActiveMQ is installed. ducc.broker.home = ${DUCC_HOME}/apache-uima/apache-activemq The broker "server" URL decoration, = 45 second timeout on write operations to the socket. ducc.broker.server.url.decoration = transport.soWriteTimeout=45000 | Transport +-----+ To enable tracing of RM messages arriving in OR and NodeMetrics arriving in WS. #ducc.transport.trace = orchestrator:RmStateDuccEvent webserver:NodeMetricsUpdateDuccEvent | Authentication This specifies the class used for Web Server session authentication.
-If unconfigured, the Web Server enforces no authentication. #ducc.authentication.implementer=org.apache.uima.ducc.ws.authentication.LinuxAuthenticationManager \#ducc.authentication.implementer=org.apache.uima.ducc.ws.authentication.SecureFileAuthenticator Specify users allowed to log in to the web server. #ducc.authentication.users.include = user1 user2 '''
+The path must be specified relative to the ActiveMQ installation directory. ducc.broker.configuration = conf/activemq-ducc.xml This names the location where ActiveMQ is installed. ducc.broker.home = ${DUCC_HOME}/apache-uima/apache-activemq The broker "server" URL decoration, = 45 second timeout on write operations to the socket. ducc.broker.server.url.decoration = transport.soWriteTimeout=45000 | Transport

+To enable tracing of RM messages arriving in OR and NodeMetrics arriving in WS. #ducc.transport.trace = orchestrator:RmStateDuccEvent webserver:NodeMetricsUpdateDuccEvent | Authentication This specifies the class used for Web Server session authentication.
+If unconfigured, the Web Server enforces no authentication. #ducc.authentication.implementer=org.apache.uima.ducc.ws.authentication.LinuxAuthenticationManager #ducc.authentication.implementer=org.apache.uima.ducc.ws.authentication.SecureFileAuthenticator #ducc.authentication.implementer=org.apache.uima.ducc.ws.authentication.GSAAuthenticator Specify users allowed to log in to the web server. #ducc.authentication.users.include = user1 user2 Specify users not allowed to login (default is all users can login; if user is in both include and exclude lists, then exclude is enforced) #ducc.authentication.users.exclude = user1 user3 Specify groups allowed to login (default is all groups can login) '''